deepakchandra30/deepakchandra30/README.md

 I'm a third-year Data Science undergrad with a passion for intelligent systems, algorithms, and solving complex real-world problems with data.
 From building synthetic data generators using GANs and VAEs to working on real-time computer vision systems, I love experimenting with cutting-edge tech.
 I’m currently deepening my understanding of **neural networks, LLMs, diffusion models, and scalable ML pipelines**.

-In the long run, I aspire to become an **AI Research Scientist** at companies like **NVIDIA**,**Google Brain** where I can contribute to the development of innovative models and algorithms that push the boundaries of what machines can do.
+In the long run, I aspire to become an **AI Research Scientist**, where I can contribute to the development of innovative models and algorithms that push the boundaries of what machines can do.

 ---